 The rules for applying element defaults are not dependent on dfdl:occursCountKind.
 However, if a required occurrence does not produce an item in the Infoset after the rules have been applied, then whether it is a processing error or a validation error (if validation is enabled) does depend on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).

+The sections below indicate when an item is added to the infoset, and whether it has a default or other value.
+If there is no processing error then regardless of whether an item is added to the infoset or not, any side-effects due to dfdl:discriminator statements evaluating to true, or dfdl:setVariable statements, are retained.

 There are three main cases to consider:

 Simple element (not xs:string and not xs:hexBinary)